vmzakharov/dataframe-ec/README.md

 - select a subset of rows based on a criteria
 - sort by one or more columns or by an expression
 - union - concatenating data frames with the same schemas
-- join with another data frame, based on a spefied column value, inner and outer joins are supported
+- join with another data frame, based on the specified column value, inner and outer joins are supported
-- aggregation - grouping by or summing column values
+- aggregation - aggregating the entire data frame or grouping by the specified column values and aggregating within a group
 - flag rows - individually or matching a criteria.

 ### Examples